About

 All that was left was a teen inspiring students through martial arts, empowering children through sports camps, creating change through student council, breaking barriers as a student trustee, and advocating for progress through a provincial educational lobby.

-By the age of 17, I was recognized as an Ontario millennium provincial laureate.
+By the age of 17, I was recognized as an Ontario millennium provincial laureate and was awarded my first degree black belt in karate.

 Overwhelmed by it all, my body forced me to slow down.